Frequently Asked Questions

-• 5xx (Server Error Status Codes): Generally, these indicate server-side errors, such as server downtime or request processing timeouts.
+5xx (server error status codes): Generally indicates server-side errors, such as server crashes or request processing timeouts.

 401